yo3gwm/LoRa_APRS_iGate_GWM/README.md

 # For testing only.

-Please use the software here: https://github.com/richonguzman/LoRa_APRS_iGate
+Please use the software from here : https://github.com/richonguzman/LoRa_APRS_iGate

 How to connect BMP280 to LILYGO T3